rpy2/rpy2/doc/source/robjects_oop.rst

-The class `MLE` just defined has all attributes and methods needed to represent all slots (`attributes` in the S4 nomenclature) and methods defined for the class when the class is declared (remember that class methods can be declared, or even in a different package in R).
+The class `MLE` just defined has all attributes and methods needed to represent all slots (`attributes` in the S4 nomenclature) and methods defined for the class when the class is declared (remember that class methods can be declared afterwards, or even in a different R package).

 .. autoclass:: rpy2.robjects.methods.RS4Auto_Type(sexp)
    :show-inheritance: